midgardproject/midgardproject.github.com/index.md

         logo: /images/logos/midgard2_black_70.png
 title: "The Midgard Project"
 ---
-Midgard is a **free software project** aiming to build **content repositories** useful for synchronized desktop, mobile and web applications.
+Midgard is a **free software community** aiming to build **content repositories** useful for synchronized desktop, mobile and web applications.
 Since 1999, the project has been releasing both the content repository library itself, and also many useful tools around it, like **web frameworks** for PHP and Python.

-The project is fully volunteer-driven, with individuals and multiple companies working together to build useful common infrastructure.
+The community is fully volunteer-driven, with individuals and multiple companies working together to build useful common infrastructure.